Radinax/React-Personal-Blog-Gatsby/src/pages/6-second-project/index.md

 ![code](second-project-4.png)

 For graphing the state will pretty much be the same according to Apex Chart documentation, but we need to find a way to explore the **this.props.data** we're sending to the Chart component.
-Since its an object:
+Since it's an object:

 ![code](second-project-5.png)